 Safety and Security

-We assess that there is currently a heightened risk of retaliatory attacks against government and Western targets in Guinea following the French intervention in the conflict in Mali in January 2013.
+We assess that there is currently a heightened risk of retaliatory attacks against government and Western targets in Guinea following the French intervention in Mali in January 2013.
 Terrorist groups in the region have declared their intention to increase attacks and kidnappings targeting Westerners.
 Such attacks could take place at any time, including at locations frequented by Westerners.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.